-Closing Statement by ADB President Takehiko Nakao at the 46th Annual Meeting of the Board of Governors on 5 May 2013 (as drafted).
+Closing Statement by ADB President Takehiko Nakao at the 46th Annual Meeting of the Board of Governors on 5 May 2013 in India (as drafted).

 Mr. Chairman, ADB Governors, ladies and gentlemen: